Home | Browse Topics | Individual rights & freedoms | Privacy and information | Overview of the privacy and information laws

 • about organisations (like companies, incorporated societies or charitable trusts)

 • that you collect or keep about someone else for personal, family or household use.
-So, if you give out a friend’s contact details to a third person, you’re not breaching the Act.
+For example, if you give out a friend’s contact details to a third person, you’re not breaching the Act:

 • that the Privacy Commissioner has authorised to be collected, used and/or disclosed.